BruceChanJianLe/brucechanjianle.github.io/_tabs/about.md

 I'm a software developer in Singapore.

-Currently, I'm working in the robotics field.
+I'm working in the robotics field.
-Majority of my time, I program in C++ and python in the Linux realm.
+I primarily program in C++ and Python within the Linux environment.
-I create my own cli tools for butter-smooth development workflow as I love working in the terminal, of course, not to mention vim!
+Passionate about working in the terminal, I create custom CLI tools to streamline my development workflow, of course, not to mention Vim!

-Now and then I would try out new things to improve.
+I enjoy exploring new technologies to enhance my skills and broaden my knowledge.
-At the moment, I am learning Nix Shell.
+Currently, I'm diving into Nix Shell.